php-resta/resta-core/README.md

 > **Note:** The resta core works in complete harmony by means of the skeleton repository.
 If you want,you can create your api structure with keep track of the core application box.

+Resta core consists of a stable box.
+This box is defined as [Application Box] (src/resta/Foundation/Application.php).

 ## Security Vulnerabilities
 If you discover a security vulnerability within Resta, please send an e-mail to Ali Gürbüz via [galiant781@gmail.com](mailto:galiant781@gmail.com).
 All security vulnerabilities will be promptly addressed.